Keyboard reference

 - Do nothing beyond focusing the composer.

-Ctrl+C is an interrupt, not an exit.
+Ctrl+Q is an interrupt, not an exit.
 The first press cancels an in-flight turn (if any); a second press within 3 seconds quits.
-A visible flash tells you which state you’re in. /quit is the explicit alternative.
+A visible flash tells you which state you’re in.
+Esc also interrupts a running turn as part of the escape ladder, and /quit is the explicit alternative.